 I remember being so proud of having the word ‘farmer’ on our car.
 I would tell people all about what the phrase meant and explain to people that it didn’t mean we all had to quit our jobs and become farmers, but that we should be active in our understanding of where our food comes from.

 This phrase is probably the war cry to my formative years.
-While my grandparents still grazed cattle, we ate our own meet and once they didn’t, we tried to support local, or support small businesses (my parents are both small businesses owners and their unwavering commitment to the ‘little man’ is definitely entrenched in me too.).
+While my grandparents still grazed cattle, we ate our own meat and once they didn’t, we tried to support local, or support small businesses (my parents are both small businesses owners and their unwavering commitment to the ‘little man’ is definitely entrenched in me too.).
 We shopped at markets and my Dad still does ‘meat runs’ where he goes west shooting and comes home with whatever game he was able to shoot and butcher (I love my families paddock to plate philosophy, but that’s a story for another day).

 I’m not saying we’re perfect, the convenience of shopping at Coles or Woolworths is sometimes too great, but I grew up with knowledge of where our food came from and have continued to be inquisitive about how we can better support Australian farmers.